 Keep the oils away from your eyes, please learn from my horrible experience which you can read about here.
 If you do get essential oil in your eyes, dab some fractionated coconut oil around the outside of your closed eye to help quickly reduce the pain.

-To learn about all important safety guides, check out this post!
-Want some laughter?
-Read about my family’s most embarrassing and painful essential oil experience!
+To learn about all important safety guidelines, check out this post!

 Does your family use essential oils for camping?
 Which ones?
 I’d love to hear from you!